Mi Mi Mi

 "Mi Mi Mi" is a song by Russian girl group Serebro from their third studio album Sila tryokh.
 It was released on 14 June 2013 in Russia as a digital download, while an accompanying music video premiered on 10 June 2013.
 Although not a commercial success worldwide, only peaking at number 11 in Italy, the song slowly gained popularity for its catchiness and summer atmosphere.
-The song is played in many clubs worldwide, as well as in movies and television shows, especially in South Korea.

 Composition

 "Mi Mi Mi" is a dance-pop and electro swing song with eurodance influences.
 The song features a house rhythm and a prominent saxophone riff that serves as the song's instrumentation.
 Critics compared the riff to "Mr. Saxobeat" (2011) by Romanian singer Alexandra Stan.
 It is often labeled as a perky summer dance song.
 "Mi Mi Mi" has been compared to "Whip It" from American rapper, Nicki Minaj for its powerful blend of electronic house beat and pop melody.

 Commercial performance

 While the song did not make waves in the group's home country, it was successful in Italy.
 It was sent to Italian radio following its release and debut at #17 in Italy on 18 June 2013.
 It remained in the top 20 for 8 weeks, peaking at #11, becoming the group's second and last song to chart in the country.